How to Use the Excel VBA MsgBox Title – 5 Examples

 BUTTON CODES VALUES DESCRIPTION

-vbOKOnly 0 Shows the Ok button only (Default).
+vbOKOnly 0 Shows the OK button only (Default).

-vbOKCancel 1 Shows OK and Cancel buttons.
+vbOKCancel 1 Shows the OK and Cancel buttons.

-vbYesNo 3 Shows Yes and No buttons.
+vbYesNo 3 Shows the Yes and No buttons.

-vbRetryCancel 5 Shows Retry and Cancel buttons.
+vbRetryCancel 5 Shows the Retry and Cancel buttons.

-vbMsgBoxHelpButton 16384 Shows Help Button.
+vbMsgBoxHelpButton 16384 Shows the Help Button.

 vbDefaultButton1 0 Defines the first button default.